 If students make the right choices they will never be issued with a C3 or an isolation.
-Students will always have a chance to think about what they have done and acknowledge and repair any negative behaviours.
+Students will always have a chance to think about what they have done and acknowledge negative behaviours, considering how they should act differently the next time.